karacsonybarni/CatchUp/README.md

 * Fetches and stores a set of subreddits
 * Shows a post from one subreddit at a time
-* The user can scroll/swipe horizontally to see other posts
+* The user can swipe horizontally to see other Reddit posts
 * Provides the possibility to interact with a post (i.e. view image posts, play video posts)

 ## User interface

 CatchUp has three views:
-* The Subreddits View can add or remove subreddits
+* The Subreddits View can add and remove subreddits
-* The Pager View, where the user can swipe right or left to get to the next or previous post
+* The Pager View, where the user can swipe right or left to get to the next or previous Reddit post
 * The Details View shows the selected post in full screen, it also shows the comments

 ### Subreddits View

 The Subreddits View shows the list of subreddits that are already added.
-This view also lets the user remove subreddits or to add new ones.
+This view also lets the user remove subreddits or add new ones.

 ### Pager View

 The Pager View is the main view of the app.
-It shows one post at a time from a random unseen subreddit that the user follows.
+It shows one Reddit post at a time from a random subreddit that the user follows.
+The post appears on a card and it can have texts, links, images and videos.
 The user can swipe right to see another new post, or they can swipe left to read again a post that they've already seen.
 When the user selects a post by tapping on it, the app takes them to the Details View.